- Institute for Science + Math Education: web site - twitter - facebook

 - Suzanne Reeve - high school teacher, Bellevue School District

 - Giovanna Scalone - post-doctoral scholar, Engineering, University of Washington

 - Déana Scipio - post-doctoral scholar, UC Davis

 - Shelley Stromholt - post-doctoral scholar, University of Washington

-- Katie Van Horne - post-doctoral scholar, University of Colorado Boulder
+- Katie Van Horne - research assistant professor, University of Colorado Boulder

 - Elizabeth ("Elly") Walsh - assistant professor, San Jose State University

 - Lia Wetzstein - research scientist, University of Washington

 - Ben Wiggins - Manager of Program Operations, Department of Biology, University of Washington

 - Heather Toomey Zimmerman - associate professor, Penn State University